Martin Edwards (author): Crime fiction

-Edwards has written over 70 short stories, which have appeared in a wide range of magazines and anthologies, and he has edited the Crime Writers' Association's annual crime anthology since 1996.
+Edwards has written over 80 short stories, which have appeared in a wide range of magazines and anthologies, and he has edited the Crime Writers' Association's annual crime anthology since 1996.
 His early stories were collected in Where Do You Find Your Ideas? and other stories, which had an introduction by Reginald Hill.
 Edwards won the CWA Short Story Dagger in 2008 with 'The Bookbinder's Apprentice' and has also been shortlisted three times for the same Dagger with 'Test Drive', 'Murder and its Motives' and 'Strangers in a Pub' in 2005, 2017, and 2019 respectively.
 In 2014, he was the inaugural winner of the CWA Margery Allingham Prize for his story 'Acknowledgments.'
-In 2021 he was commissioned by Mysterious Bookshop of New York City to contribute to a series of limited edition Bibliomysteries; the result was The Traitor, a novella which introduces book detective Benny Morgan.
+In 2021 he was commissioned by Mysterious Bookshop of New York City to contribute to a series of limited edition Bibliomysteries; the result was The Traitor.
+In 2023, he received a further commission to write a Christmas story, ‘End Game’, for customers of the Mysterious Bookshop.
+In the same year, he became the second British writer, after Ruth Rendell, to be awarded the Edward D. Hoch Memorial Golden Derringer Award by the Short Mystery Fiction Society, in recognition of his lifetime achievement in the field of the short story.

 In 2018, Edwards won the CWA Dagger in the Library, which recognises “a body of work by a crime writer that users of libraries particularly admire”.
 He was a founder member of the Northern Chapter of the Crime Writers' Association and of the Murder Squad collective of crime writers.
 He became Vice Chair of the CWA in 2015 and became Chair of the CWA in 2017.
 In 2007, Edwards was appointed Archivist of the Crime Writers' Association, and in 2011 the CWA gave him a Red Herring Award in recognition of his services to the Association.
 In 2008, he was elected to membership of The Detection Club and in 2011 he was appointed its first archivist.
 Four years later in 2015, he became the eighth president of the club, succeeding Simon Brett.
 He is the only person to have held the offices of President of the Detection Club and Chair of the CWA at the same time.
 He served as Chair of the CWA from January 2017 to April 2019, making him the longest-serving Chair since the CWA's founder, John Creasey.